 The author Tove Jansson

 Tove Jansson (1914-2001) was a Swedish-speaking Finnish writer and artist, who achieved worldwide fame as the creator of the stories about the Moomins, written and illustrated between 1945 and 1977.
 Moomin stories were originally written in Swedish although Tove Jansson lived in Helsinki, Finland.

 During her immersive career, Tove Jansson wrote and illustrated in a total of nine Moomin novels and three Moomin picture books.
 The first novel “The Moomins and the Great Flood” was more like a short story than a novel, though.

 In addition to Moomin novels, Tove drew Moomin comic strips from the 1950s to 1960s until her brother Lars Jansson started to help her.
 Besides the Moomin books and comics, Tove Jansson received recognition for her short stories and novels.

 The character Moomintroll was born out of chance when Tove, on one childhood summer day, discussed literary philosophy with her brother Per Olov Jansson by the outhouse next to their summer cottage in the archipelago.
 Tove drew the ugliest creature she could imagine on the outhouse wall.
 That drawing is the first glimpse of the Moomins, although Tove called it a Snork.

 Why were the Moomin books written?

 The first Moomin book was written during the Winter War.
 The author Tove Jansson felt that all the lovely colours had died during the war and she needed to write something that ends up happily.
 Her friends suggested her to write a storybook and during 1939-1940 she wrote the first version of her first Moomin book The Moomins and the Great Flood.
 Danger, threats as well as fears are present in the first book like they were present in people’s lives while the book was written.
-Loss and sorrow but also the hope of the better future were the realities of war.
+Loss and sorrow but also the hope of a better future versus the realities of war.